endomorphosis/generative-protein-binder-design/README.md

 ./scripts/submit_demo_job.sh
 ```

-Monitor a job from the CLI (helps detect “is it hung?” and prints progress + cache/mem metrics):
+Monitor a job from the CLI (helps detect "is it hung?" and prints progress + cache/mem metrics):

 ```bash
 ./scripts/monitor_job.sh <job_id> --metrics